TBD54566975/known-customer-credential/README.md

 ### Identity Verification
 IDV (Identity Verification) is a critical part of performing KYC wherein the PII (Personally Identifying Information) collected from an individual is verified using third party resources.
 IDV often includes steps such as document verification and liveness checks.

 Financial Institutions often leverage IDV Vendors to streamline the IDV process.
-Integration with IDV vendors happens in 1 of 3 ways:

 ### IDV Vendor Integrations

+Integration with IDV vendors happens in 1 of 2 ways:

 #### PII Collected by Vendor
-> [!WARNING]
-> Include Sequence Diagram where Vendor provides their own onboarding URLs

-> [!WARNING]
-> Include Sequence Diagram where vendor provides an SDK that takes control of UI
+* Vendor provides an SDK that takes control of the user interface for PII collection.
+* PII is submitted directly to the vendor's backend system
+* Vendor notifies financial institution via webhooks requests when IDV is complete
+* financial instituion requests IDV result and PII from vendor

 #### PII Collected by PFI

-> [!WARNING]
-> Inclue Sequence Diagram where PII is collected by financial institution and sent to IDV vendor via backend system
+* PII is collected by the financial institution
+* PII is subsequently sent to the IDV vendor via the backend system for verification

+> [!IMPORTANT]
+> KCC issuance necessitates web-based IDV for reasons that are explained in this document

 # Requirements
 This body of work is an extension of the work being done for tbDEX.
 In effect, this proposal considers the following as requirements: